-The Value Of Valuable Spaces
+The Value of Valuable SpaceSeptember 1, 2016

 At AdventureLAB, much of our work can be defined as adding value to a place or creating a place of value altogether.
 To do this successfully, we strongly believe the concept of value has to have a deeper meaning than that of the monetary payoff for the owner or operator.

 What is valuable and what is not, is in the eye of the beholder.
 Under the feet of the traveller.
 On the tongue of the gourmet.
 Or, in the excitement experienced by the attraction guest.
 Value is as differently perceived as we are as human beings.

 Different people, different values

 I am writing this at DOKK1 in Aarhus, Denmark.
 It is a library, in fact, it has been awarded as the World’s best new library by the International Federation of Library Associations and Institutions (IFLA), and it transcends the common perception of such a space.
 If you are thinking dusty books, please think again.
 You will find books and other media here, but it is also a modern event space, in fact, we are taking part at a business event here on this day It is a public speaking space.
 It is a space of dwelling, exploring, meeting, collaborating, playing, and much more.
 It is of immense value to a lot of different people regardless of age, nationality, and profession.
 If you ask these people about their reasons for appreciating DOKK1 will be as diverse as they are.
 Still, they feel as if this space was created for each and every one of them, carefully taking their interests into considerations.